Amitabh Bachchan: Return to success (2000–present)

 Vivek Sharma's Bhoothnath, in which he plays the title role as a ghost, was released on 9 May 2008.
 Sarkar Raj, the sequel of the 2005 film Sarkar, released in June 2008 and received a positive response at the box office.
-Paa, which released at the end of 2009 was a highly anticipated project as it saw him playing his own son Abhishek's Progeria-affected 13-year-old son, and it opened to favourable reviews, particularly towards Bachchan's performance and was one of the top-grossing films of 2009.
+Paa, which was released at the end of 2009 was a highly anticipated project as it saw him playing his own son Abhishek's Progeria-affected 13-year-old son, and it opened to favourable reviews, particularly towards Bachchan's performance and was one of the top-grossing films of 2009.
 It won him his third National Film Award for Best Actor and fifth Filmfare Best Actor Award.
 In 2010, he debuted in Malayalam film through Kandahar, directed by Major Ravi and co-starring Mohanlal.
 The film was based on the hijacking incident of the Indian Airlines Flight 814.
 Bachchan declined any remuneration for this film.
 In 2011 he played an aged retired former gangster in Bbuddah...
 Hoga Terra Baap who protects his son Sonu Sood who is an honest daring police officer from a notorious gangster Prakash Raj who unknowingly hired the latter to perform a contract killing not knowing that the police officer is the gangster's son.
-Directed By Puri Jagannadh the film won positive reviews and was a commercial success.
+Despite significant expectations, it had poor returns at the box office.